jeanc18rlos/dental-vip-cms/src/pages/en/guarantees.md

-    of the dental technicians who labor in our prosthetic laboratory.</p> <br>  <p class=\"dv-subtitle text-left\"p> If one of our guaranteed treatments fails structurally, it will be replaced free of charge for you by our Dentists, of course, under the terms and conditions detailed below.
+    of the dental technicians who labor in our prosthetic laboratory.</p> <br>  <p class=\"dv-subtitle text-left\"p> If one of our guaranteed treatments fails structurally, it will be replaced free of charge for you by our Dentists, of course, under the terms and conditions detailed further down.
 This gives you that peace of mind that if anything is to happen, we will be here to solve it!</p>\n"
 bannerFooter:
   body: '<p  class="title text-left"> Are You in Search of Treatments Highly Specialized?</p>
     <p  class="subtitle text-left"> VISIT US IN CARACAS <b>WE CAN HELP YOU!</b> </p>